 In digital recording systems sound is stored as a stream of numbers each representing the air pressure at a particular time.
 An analogue to digital convertor or ADC converts the electrical representations of sound waves into binary numbers usually 16-digits long (1s and Os).

 To play back the music, the stream of numbers is converted back into an analogue wave by a digital-to-analogue converter (DAC), then amplified and fed into the speakers.

 The most common medium for storing digital sound is the polycarbonate Compact Disc.
-Data exists as a continuous track of pits, 0.5 microns wide, spiraling from the inside outwards.
-The disc is covered in reflective aluminum that a laser hits in order to read the data.
+Data exists as a continuous track of pits, 0.5 microns wide, spiralling from the inside outwards.
+The disc is covered in reflective aluminium that a laser hits in order to read the data.
 The laser is either reflected by the flat of the disc, or dispersed by a pit.

 An opto-electronic sensor detects the varying dispersions of light and based on their encoded values the CD player reconstructs the original binary code of the recorded sound.

 The benefits of digital recording, despite its greater complexity, are flawless reproduction and greater accuracy.
 As long as the numbers are not corrupted, the analogous sound wave produced will be identical every time and, if a high sample rate is used, the original wave will more closely replicated.
 What’s more, in the event of damage a digital recording self corrects.
 If a CD is scratched a digital system can approximately reconstruct the missing data based on the previous and following words.

 Also, since nothing touches the encoded portion, the CD is not worn out by the playing process.

 Of most excitement for electronic musicians though, is that any binary number can be converted into a sound, meaning that the limitations of physically producible sound no longer exist.
 Hence there is a greater dynamic range possible than with analogue.